COVID-19 Frequently Asked Questions

 Q. Am I able to have my Medical Wellness Visit?

-A. Yes, at this time you may have your Medicare Wellness Visit done through a scheduled video visit.
-If you do not have the capability for a video visit, in-person Medicare Wellness appointments are being scheduled after June 1.
+A. Yes, at this time you may have your Medicare Wellness Visit done through a scheduled video visit or in-person visit.

 Q. Can I still get product from the Medical Skin Care Center?